Pre-Prep Listeners are responsible for bringing Cranleigh values to life.

 Pupils in these positions support the Housemaster in creating a House ethos and assisting with the organisation of House activities.
 They are ambassadors for their House and are expected to conduct themselves accordingly in the school community.

 Pupils have the opportunity to voice their ideas and concerns through an elected student council.
-Each form group elects a form representative, through an application process, who then sits on the student council for the entirety of the academic year.
+Each tutor group elects a form representative, through an application process, who then sits on the student council for the entirety of the academic year.
 The council meets at the end of every month to fulfil their role as outlined below:

 - Provide an opportunity for pupils to voice their opinions and offer suggestions in relation to many aspects of school life